Félix Faure

-Félix François Faure ([feliks fʁɑ̃swa fɔʁ]; 30 January 1841 – 16 February 1899) was the President of France from 1895 until his death in 1899.
+Félix François Faure ([feliks fʁɑ̃swa fɔʁ]; 30 January 1841 – 16 February 1899) was President of France from 1895 until his death in 1899.
 A native of Paris, he worked as a tanner in his younger years.
 Faure became a member of the Chamber of Deputies for Seine-Inférieure in 1881.
 He rose to prominence in national politics up until unexpectedly assuming the presidency, during which time France's relations with Russia improved.
-Writer Émile Zola's famous J'Accuse…! open letter was written to Faure in L'Aurore in 1898 in the course of the Dreyfus affair.
-Faure's state funeral at Notre-Dame Cathedral on 23 February 1899 was the scene of an attempted coup d'état led by French nationalist poet Paul Déroulède, who was later exiled to Spain.